 The application has been reported to the Planning Committee at the request of Councillor Dudley due to concerns that the proposed development would be out of keeping in the street scene and the character of the surrounding area.
-The application was originally heard at the 1st April Planning Committee but was deferred on the grounds of requiring an amended parking plan.

 2. SITE DESCRIPTION